openwdl/wdl/versions/draft-3/SPEC.md

 * `wf.my_ints` as an `Array[Int]`
 * `wf.ref_file` as a `File`

+Note that because some call inputs are left unsatisfied, this workflow could not be used as a sub-workflow.
+To fix that, additional workflow inputs could be added to pass-through `t1.s` and `t2.s`.

 ## Specifying Workflow Inputs in JSON

 Once workflow inputs are computed (see previous section), the value for each of the fully-qualified names needs to be specified per invocation of the workflow.
+Workflow inputs are specified as key/value pairs.
+The mapping from JSON or YAML values to WDL values is codified in the [serialization of task inputs](#serialization-of-task-inputs) section.

-Workflow inputs are specified in JSON or YAML format.
-In JSON, the inputs to the workflow in the previous section can be:
+In JSON, the inputs to the workflow in the previous section might be:

 ```
 {